 Concerns were raised about the state of access roads to the Namoi Village and Gingie reserve, particularly in bad weather.
-This negatively impacts actual and perceived safety and is the responsibility of the Walgett LALC.
+This negatively impacts actual and perceived safety.

 Some community members and service providers suggested more visibility of police would also enhance perceptions of safety.
-The turnover of Police, as with other services, was identified as a concern, with a couple of community members suggesting Police should be encouraged to engage more as members of the community in Walgett.
+The turnover of staff at Police, as with other services, was identified as a concern, with a couple of community members suggesting Police should be encouraged to engage more as members of the community in Walgett.
 It was however also recognised that there are some people in the community who promote negative attitudes towards Police, which can make social participation challenging.
-Locally developed and delivered cultural awareness training was suggested as an important element of strengthened police and community relationships.

-3.1.2 Support for Mildren, Young People and Families
+3.1.2 Support for Children, Young People and Families

 The wellbeing of children and young people was identified as a key concern across the community.
 Aside from issues related to poor school attendance and outcomes (see Education and Employment below), many community members and service providers raised concerns about the wellbeing of children who are often on the streets late at night.
 Many people indicated that some children 'hang out' on the streets at night to escape alcohol and drug abuse and violence at home.
-Many people conveyed concern about the lack of respect that some children show for Elders, parents, and teachers, with one person commenting 'there is no spiritual connection anymore'.
+Many people conveyed concern about the lack of respect that some children show for Elders, parents, and teachers, with one person provider commenting 'there is no spiritual connection anymore'.
 Frustration was voiced at a perceived lack of parental accountability and responsibility in some instances.